parttimenerd/vsreg/README.md

 ## Templates

-The tool fills the passed template (default `gdb`) which can be configured with the `--template` option.
+The tool fills the passed template (default `default`) which can be configured with the `--template` option.
 The default template looks like this:

 ```json